andychisholm/sift/README.md

 }
 ```

-### Bulk Import
-This format also allows for easy bulk import of results into mongo:
+This format also allows for easy bulk import of results into MongoDB:
 ```
 zcat -r counts/*.gz | mongoimport --db models --collection counts
 ```